flightaware/tohil/README.md

 From Tcl, tohil provides access to Python through several commands and some procs.

-Perhaps the two most important commands are `tohil::eval` and `tohil::exec`.
-These commands correspond closely to python's `eval` and `exec`.
+Probably the most important commands are `tohil::eval`, `tohil::exec` and `tohil::call`.
+The first two commands correspond closely to python's `eval` and `exec`.

 General notes:
  - All commands are run in the context of a single interpreter session.
 Imports, function definitions and variables persist.
  - Uncaught exceptions in the python interpreter resulting from code invoked from Tcl using tohil will propagate a TCL error including a stack trace of the python code that was executing.
 As the exception continues up the stack, the tcl stack trace will be appended to it.
+ - The Tcl error code is set to a list comprising "PYTHON", the class name of the exception, and the base error message.
+This suppose is experimental but likely to continue.
+I would like to add the class arguments, though.
  - Such Python errors may be caught (as per tcl stack traces) with Tcl's catch or try, the same as any other TCL error.

 ```tcl
 package require tohil
 ```

-Tohil provides new commands for interactiving with the python interpreter, via the ::tohil namespace.
+Tohil provides new commands for interacting with the python interpreter, via the ::tohil namespace.

-tohil::eval evaluates the code passed to it as if with python's eval.
-So it has to be an expression, i.e. it is an error if you try to define a function with it, or even set the value of a variable.
+tohil::eval evaluates the code passed to it as if with native python's eval.
+So the argument has to be an expression, some kind of simple call, etc, i.e. it is an error if you try to define a function with it, or even set the value of a variable.

 Anything returned by python from the eval is returned to tcl.

 tohil::exec evaluates the code passed to it as if with python's exec.
 Nothing is returned.
 If the python code prints anything, it goes to stdout using python's I/O subsystem.
 However you can easily redirect python's output to go to a string, or whatever, in the normal python manner.

 Tohil provide a python class that will send everything sent to python's stdout through to Tcl's stdout.
 This should be great for Rivet.

+Actually even better than that is just to send python's stdout to Rivet by sending it to Tcl's stdout.
+There's a TclWriter class underneath pysrc.

-tohil::call provides a way to invoke one tcl function, with zero or more arguments, without having to pass it through eval and running the risk that tcl metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.
+tohil::call provides a way to invoke one python function, with zero or more arguments, without having to pass it through eval and running the risk that python metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.

 tohil::import provides a way to import python modules, although I'm not sure that it's much different from doing a tohil::exec "import module"